 iBUYPOWER Gaming PC performance

-Despite having the smallest complement of RT and Tensor Cores in Nvidia’s RTX lineup so far, the Nvidia RTX 2060 still manages to pull of all the Turing architecture’s tricks including DLSS and ray-tracing, something you wouldn’t do with the predecessor – Nvidia GTX 2060.
-In fact, this GPU can play Battlefield V at a consistent 71-76 fps with the game running at 1080p with Ultra quality settings and ray tracing.
+Despite having the smallest complement of RT and Tensor Cores in Nvidia’s RTX lineup so far, the Nvidia RTX 2060 still manages to pull off all the Turing architecture’s tricks, including DLSS and ray-tracing, something you wouldn’t do with the predecessor – Nvidia GTX 2060.
+This GPU can play Battlefield V at a consistent 71-76 fps with the game running at 1080p with Ultra quality settings and ray tracing.

 Unfortunately, tuning up the fidelity to 2,560 x 1,440 on the same game drops the frame rate to 44fps – 40fps, still on ultra-quality settings and ray tracing.
-However, 4K played at the same settings is surprisingly still somewhat playable with the frame rate averaging around 26fps.
+However, 4K played at the exact locations is surprisingly still somewhat playable, with the frame rate averaging around 26fps.

 Should you buy the iBUYPOWER Gaming PC?

-Though the iBUYPOWER Element MR 208i doesn’t stand above the SkyTech Shadow 3.0 or the CyberpowerPC Gamer Supreme SLC8260A5, it’s a respectable affordable alternative that deserves consideration.
+Though the iBUYPOWER Element MR 208i doesn’t stand above the SkyTech Shadow 3.0 or the CyberpowerPC Gamer Supreme SLC8260A5, it’s an excellent affordable alternative that deserves consideration.
 Consistently good quality inside and out, sleek gaming look with RGB lighting, lots of storage, latest components, and future upgrade potential make it a safe choice.

-That said, our only real reservation with this tower is that for a few hundred dollars more, you can get an Nvidia RTX 3060 with better performance over the RTX 2060 used here, but we’re glad that even iBUYPOWER themselves offer lots of configurations to choose from.
+That said, our only real reservation with this tower is that for a few hundred dollars more, you can get an Nvidia RTX 3060 with better performance over the RTX 2060 used here.
+Still, we’re glad that even iBUYPOWER themselves offer many configurations to choose from.
 But if your budget doesn’t take you that far, the iBUYPOWER Element MR 208i won’t make you wish you spent extra.